 Brainstorming is a powerful method that helps teams think outside of the box.
 It involves individuals working together by communicating ideas for a number of initiatives.
 These could include projects, processes, products, and services.

 Good teamwork means your team communicates and feels comfortable sharing their thoughts and ideas.
 Without teamwork, your brainstorming sessions could suffer, and, in turn, so could your team’s quality and performance.

-To build your team’s brainstorming capabilities, take time to build trust with each individual on your team.
+Ultimately, the success of brainstorming sessions relies on solid teamwork in the workplace.
+By investing time to foster trust and open communication, every individual’s potential can be maximized, benefiting the whole team.
 You can do this by connecting in a one on one setting regularly and encouraging team members to share their insights.